ahmedalhulaibi/flatfile/README.md

 - [x] Array
 - [x] Nested struct

-TODO:
+# Features
 - [x] Slice, Array support AKA Emulate [COBOL occurs clause](https://www.ibm.com/support/knowledgecenter/en/SS6SG3_4.2.0/com.ibm.entcobol.doc_4.2/PGandLR/tasks/tptbl03.htm)

+## TODO:
 - [ ] Flat File abstraction
 - [ ] Support for conditional unmarshal
       if field(pos,len) == "text" do unmarshal else skip
-- [ ] Byte and Rune support using type override
+- [ ] Byte and Rune support using type override.
+These are aliases for uint8 and int32 respectively. uint8 and int32 are parsed as actual numbers not taking the byte value of the data read in.

 # Usage